 If you have specific organizations in mind, you can:

-- Review the positions that they have previously advertised for University of Toronto students through the Organizational Profile tool (through the Recruitment Tab on CLNx)
+- Review the positions they have previously advertised for University of Toronto students through the Organizational Profile tool (through the Recruitment Tab on CLNx).

 - Go to their websites to see if they have a summer postings section.

 - Read their careers section to identify specific departments that interest you.